-473 These design choices enable to derive learning rules for IP, which adapt the bias (i.e. resting level) and 474 the gain in order to approximate the target distribution of the DNF's output.
-For an appropriate kernel parametrization, IP ensures a highly input sensitive operating regime for the DNF dynamics, defined by the 475 476 hyper-parameters of the target distribution.
-Therefore, only the DNF recurrent interaction kernel parameters 477 remain to be tuned manually.
-This autonomous adaptation of the DNF resting level and gain is in particular relevant for architectures in which DNFs receive inputs with unknown distributions, but for which the 478 479 desired output distribution is known, as in our example in the introduction, where 20% of the most circular contacts should be detected as being "flat surfaces", i.e. should produce a suprathreshold activity peak.
-480 Furthermore, a DNF with IP is capable to compensate moderate changes in the input amplitude (i.e. 481 482 variance) and mean - however, at the cost of a shift in the relative contributions of input and recurrent 483 interactions to the DNF output.
-This shift in relative contributions is a clear limitation of the proposed approach when large changes in the variance of the input signal is expected, as revealed in the high- and 484 low-samplitude experiments.
-485
+These design choices enable to derive learning rules for IP, which adapt the bias (i.e., resting level) and the gain in order to approximate the target distribution of the DNF's output.
+For an appropriate kernel parametrization, IP ensures a highly input sensitive operating regime for the DNF dynamics, defined by the hyper-parameters of the target distribution.
+Therefore, only the DNF recurrent interaction kernel parameters remain to be tuned manually.
+This autonomous adaptation of the DNF resting level and gain is in particular relevant for architectures in which DNFs receive inputs with unknown distributions, but for which the desired output distribution is known, as in our example in the introduction, where 20% of the most circular contacts should be detected as being "flat surfaces," i.e., should produce a suprathreshold activity peak.
+Furthermore, a DNF with IP is capable to compensate moderate changes in the input amplitude (i.e., variance) and mean-however, at the cost of a shift in the relative contributions of input and recurrent interactions to the DNF output.
+This shift in relative contributions is a clear limitation of the proposed approach when large changes in the variance of the input signal are expected, as revealed in the highand low-amplitude experiments.

-Adaptation in our model changes a global gain and bias for the entire neuronal population, modelled by the DNF, in contrast to independent adaptation of a local gain and bias for every neuron in the population.
-Formulation of IP for population codes in a local, single neuron based fashion is not straight-forward: In population encoding, the activity of a neural field encodes the confidence that the input feature has the value, to which the underlying neurons are tuned, i.e. the neuron has a local receptive field in the input space of the DNF.
-It is only for a neuron that encodes relevant feature values (i.e. the input regularly falls within the receptive field of the neuron) that an adaptation of intrinsic excitability makes sense.
-In order to realize an individual adaptation of gains and biases of single neurons, there needs to be an additional 493 494 mechanism in place to adapt the receptive field position (i.e. the input weights) of each neuron, i.e. to tune the neuron to represent a new feature value.
-This would correspond to an adaptive feature resolution on the 495 496 population level, with fovea-like effects where more neurons / representational space is used for feature 497 value regions with high probability.
+Adaptation in our model changes a global gain and bias for the entire neuronal population, modeled by the DNF, in contrast to independent adaptation of a local gain and bias for every neuron in the population.
+Formulation of IP for population codes in a local, single neuron based fashion is not straight-forward: In population encoding, the activity of a neural field encodes the confidence that the input feature has the value, to which the underlying neurons are tuned, i.e., the neuron has a local receptive field in the input space of the DNF.
+It is only for a neuron that encodes relevant feature values (i.e., the input regularly falls within the receptive field of the neuron) that an adaptation of intrinsic excitability makes sense.
+In order to realize an individual adaptation of gains and biases of single neurons, there needs to be an additional mechanism in place to adapt the receptive field position (i.e., the input weights) of each neuron, i.e., to tune the neuron to represent a new feature value.
+This would correspond to an adaptive feature resolution on the population level, with fovea-like effects for feature value regions with high probability.
 The originally proposed algorithm of the self organizing maps (SOM) would be an example of such a receptive field tuning of a DNF (Kohonen, 1982).
-The problem here is the 498 strong dependence on stochastic, uncorrelated input required for training and maintaining the SOM, which 499 renders the SOM algorithm inapplicable for highly correlated in time inputs.
-This motivates the tuning of 500 global parameters for the entire population.
-501
+The problem here is the strong dependence on stochastic, uncorrelated input required for training and maintaining the SOM, which renders the SOM algorithm inapplicable for highly correlated in time inputs.
+This motivates the tuning of global parameters for the entire population.